tinc-boot/tinc-web-boot/API.md

 ## TincWeb.Import

-Import another tinc-web network configuration file
+Import another tinc-web network configuration file.
-It means let the nodes defined in config join to the network .
+It means let nodes defined in config join to the network.
+Return created (or used) network with full configuration

 * Method: `TincWeb.Import`
 * Returns: `*Network`